Accretion-to-jet energy conversion efficiency in GW170817: Conclusions

-Once the accretion-to-jet energy conversion efficiency in SGRBs (and its possible dependence on the progenitor binary parameters) is established, it will be possible to infer the distribution of disc masses in jet-launching binary neutron star mergers by converting SGRB energies even in absence of a GW detection.
+Once the accretion-to-jet energy conversion efficiency in SGRBs (and its possible dependence on the progenitor binary parameters) is established, it will be possible to infer the distribution of disc masses in jet-launching binary neutron star mergers by converting SGRB energies, even in the absence of a GW detection.
 The disc mass distribution, in turn, can shed light on the distribution of properties of the progenitor binaries \citep[e.g.][]{Giacomazzo2013}.
-A similar approach can also be applied to black hole - neutron star mergers, if they are found to produce gamma-ray bursts as well.
-In that case, the information on the accretion-to-jet energy conversion efficiency can be used to constrain the equation of state of matter at supra-nuclear densities \citep{Ascenzi2019}.
+A similar approach can also be applied to BH-neutron star mergers if they are also found to produce GRBs.
+In that case, the information on the accretion-to-jet energy conversion efficiency could be used to constrain the EoS of matter at supra-nuclear densities \citep{Ascenzi2019}.

 { }